rickjarrell/backupblog/_pages/about.md

 When not working, I watch a lot of NBA, snowboard, golf, and play with my dog.

-I'm also a bit of a content junkie, and think a lot about how business, policy, and societal trends actually impact people.
+I'm also a bit of a content junkie and think a lot about how business, policy, and societal trends influence people's day to day lives.
 <br/>
 <br/>
 <br/>